 Friday

-Unknown - portrait of a lady
+Henri, Pierre - portrait of a lady

-There were very few French trained artists working in America at the turn of the century, generally being people who had fled from the French Revolution.
+There were a few French trained artists working in America at the turn of the century, generally being people who had fled from the French Revolution.
 They included Joseph-Pierre Picot de Limoelan de Cloriviere, Jean Pierre Henri Elouis, Geslain, Pierre Henri, Phillippe Abraham Peticolas, Jean-Francois de la Vallee.

 From the costume, the miniature has been dated as around 1800.
 The bonnet is very similar to two other early American miniatures in the collection.
 One of Mary Ball Gordon with a black ribbon in her bonnet and Mary Green Marshall with a blue and white ribbon in her bonnet.